vic-95/vic-95.github.io/_posts/2021-09-09-R-vs-Other-Languages.md

 ### SQL

-My first language was SQL, which is markup, not programming, but was a great way to begin understanding relational databases.
+My first language was SQL, which isn’t exactly programming, but was a great way to begin understanding relational databases.
 I learned PostgreSQL first and have branched out a little into MySQL based on various platforms I use at work.
 I’d consider SQL a quality-of-life add-on to other languages.
 You can use PROC SQL in SAS and you can use SQL in R. It just seems to reduce reliance on MS Access/Tableau/what-have-you.
-It wasn’t too tough to learn because I had coworkers to talk to and their queries to look at as examples.
+It wasn’t too tough to learn over time because I had coworkers to talk to and their queries to look at as examples.

 ### Python

 I also started writing python scripts for work in order to automate some repetitive reporting work and to create DIY integrations between various aspects of our tech stack.
-I think Python has a lot more versatility than R and has a greater amount of API wrappers, but I get the impression that the tidyverse is going to be a lot easier to work with than numPy/pandas, so I’m not sure yet.
+I think Python has a lot more versatility than R and has a greater amount of SDKs, but I get the impression that the tidyverse is going to be a lot easier to work with than numPy/pandas, so I’m not sure yet.
 Python was the hardest to learn because it was my first actual programming language, my first time working with APIs, and was working exclusively with Professor Google.
 There was a steep learning curve that stood apart from new-language